Frequently Asked Questions

 I do not have any lock in contracts as I understand your business can change.
 I view SEO as a long term proposition which builds your site authority and traffic overtime.
 I do recommend a minimum of 3 months.

 Why should I work with you?

 I’m obsessed by SEO – that’s my passion and enjoyment – weird?
 Yes.
 I’ll also be completely transparent with you and will communicate openly and honestly.
 SEO is confusing, even for me sometimes but I’ll try and convey exactly what’s going on so you’re well informed.

 What reporting do you do?

-I’ll send you a monthly ranking report of your keywords.
-It’s an easy to read document that clearly shows if your keywords have gone up or down.
+I’ll send you a monthly ranking report of your keywords, traffic from search engines and number of leads.
+It’s an easy to read document that clearly shows how you’re progressing.